citizenfish/locaria/docs/data_loading/design.md

 This will provide a list of available data load containers along with their capabilities and required parameters.

+It works by calling the locus_internal_gateway api with the method

 ### request
 ```json
 {